Where We Be

 the day and take a nice long nap in the middle.

 Misk Hotel helped us arrange taxi rides both from the Amman airport and to Petra.
-Our taxi driver, Firas,
+Our taxi driver,

 Getting to Petra takes a little effort.
-We arrived in Amman, Jordan and stayed our first night at the modern Misk Hotel (shown left).
-Next morning we took
+We arrived in Amman, Jordan and stayed our first night at the

-a 3-hour taxi ride south to Petra.
-The Petra Moon Hotel, located just a short walk away from the entrance to Petra, was our home for the next two nights.
+Hotel, located just a short walk away from the entrance to Petra, was our home for the next two nights.

-At the bottom of the Siq you get your first tantalizing
+At the bottom of the Siq, you get your first tantalizing

 glimpse of the Treasury through the narrow canyon walls

-The Obelisk Tomb (top) and Triclinium (bottom) is the first major sight you'll see in the Bab Al-Siq.
+sights you'll see in the Bab Al-Siq.
 This is the view in the early morning.

 The winding Siq is quite possibly the most interesting approach to any ancient city in the world